MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

     3. Connect to the \\\SERVERNAME\DPMSERVERNAME-dpmdb share using Explorer from any Windows computer

     4. Select and hold the dpmdb.bak file to view the Properties.
-On the **Previous Versions** tab are all the backups that you can select and copy.
+On the **Previous Versions** tab, there are all the backups that you can select and copy.

 ::: moniker range="sc-dpm-2019"